 CHI Franciscan Safety Facts

-CHI Franciscan has been, and is continuing to take, a number of steps to make sure that our hospitals and emergency departments are implementing the top safety measures possible for patients diagnosed with COVID-19 or facing another medical emergency.
+CHI Franciscan has been, and is continuing to take, a number of steps to make sure that our hospitals and Emergency Services departments are implementing the top safety measures possible for patients diagnosed with COVID-19 or facing another medical emergency.
 As we look ahead toward a gradual reopening of other procedures, these safety measures are the cornerstone in our ability to do so.

 Our message is simple: if you are facing an emergency, do not delay care.
 Call 911 or proceed immediately to the nearest emergency room.

 Here are examples of symptoms or emergencies where patients should always seek emergency treatment:

 - High fever, shortness of breath or difficulty breathing

 - Heart attack: Chest pain or discomfort, upper body pain or discomfort, shortness of breath (especially if coupled with jaw pain, fatigue, nausea, sweating and sudden dizziness)